 SixPrizes began as a collaborative effort between Jeremy Maron (2005 World Champion) and I (Adam Capriola) during the summer of 2009.
 The goal was to create one Pokémon TCG strategy article per day to be viewed and discussed by our readers.
-I had recognized at the time that it was really quite difficult to find legitimate information on deck building and strategy without spending hours rummaging through message boards.
-Pojo was an awesome resource that put out reputable, spirited content daily in the early 2000s, but it had since deteriorated in terms of quality, so I wanted to bring back the previous spirit of that site.
+I had recognized at the time that it was difficult to find legitimate information on deck building and strategy without spending hours rummaging through message boards.
+Pojo was an awesome resource that put out reputable, spirited content daily in the early 2000s, but it had since deteriorated in terms of quality, so I wanted to bring back the previous ethos of that site.

-Running SixPrizes by myself was difficult because I was still just learning how to code HTML and use WordPress (the backend management software), and I was also in my final year of college, so I had almost no time to write articles.
+- Running SixPrizes by myself was difficult because I was just beginning to learn how to code at the time (so that I could improve the site), and I was also in my final year of college, so I had almost no time to write articles.
 Seeing this, the incredible community here stepped in and become the main contributors.

 Thanks and best,

-– Adam Capriola (Webmaster of SixPrizes)
+Adam Capriola (webmaster of SixPrizes)